Overview

 • Changing the administrative authority (ie. departmental authority) of a course or program within a single college.

-COLLEGE OF GRADUATE STUDIES AND RESEARCH
+COLLEGE OF GRADUATE AND POSTDOCTORAL STUDIES (CGPS)

 Additions or deletions